Preface to “Stories of Geniuses” (Tentative Draft)

 Of these, 34 were women, a slight majority.
 Considering that children’s book editors (such as Ursula and Susan Hirschman) and children’s librarians at that time were all women, the gender ratio among children’s book creators was roughly 50–50.
 In terms of birthplace, over 20% of the creators were born in Europe, a characteristic of the United States as a nation of immigrants.
 In terms of ethnicity, Jewish people made up over a quarter of the creators.
 What explains this?

-During the early Cold War following World War II, the political atmosphere in the United States was extremely tense.
-McCarthyism was rampant, and many left-wing writers were persecuted, unable to publish or teach normally.
-In other words, their livelihoods were almost cut off.
-Fortunately, however, censorship in the children’s book industry was less strict, and with the help of free-spirited and fearless editors like Ursula, a group of left-wing writers such as Johnson Kroger and Millicent E. Selsom were attracted to the children’s book industry.
-Perhaps we owe some of the incredible talent of children’s books like “Arrow Has a Colored Pen” to the rampant McCarthyism.
+In the early Cold War following World War II, the political atmosphere in the United States was extremely tense, with McCarthyism rampant.
+Many left-wing writers were persecuted, unable to publish their works or teach normally—in other words, their livelihoods were almost cut off.
+Fortunately, censorship in the field of children’s books was not so strict, and there were also children’s book editors like Ursula who yearned for freedom and were fearless.
+This attracted a group of left-wing writers, such as Johnson Krogert and Millicent E. Selsum, to showcase their talents in the field of children’s books.
+We can probably owe a debt of gratitude, in part, to the period of McCarthyism that allowed us to have such a brilliant children’s book as *Arrow Has a Colored Pencil*.

-The 1960s marked perhaps the most tumultuous chapter in American history: the Civil Rights Movement, the Vietnam War and the anti-war movement, the assassinations of President Kennedy and Martin Luther King, the women’s movement, sexual liberation, and gay and lesbian violence against police… Interestingly, many landmark works in the children’s book world were also produced during this decade.
-For example, “The Snow Day,” the first picture book featuring a black child, won the 1963 Caldecott Medal.
-In 1969, the less-than-19-year-old black artist John Steptoe published his acclaimed picture book debut, “Steve.”
-That same year, the first juvenile novel to address the topic of homosexuality, “Arriving: A Trip Worth the Journey,” was published.
+Moving into the 1960s, we entered one of the most eventful periods in American history: the Civil Rights Movement, the Vietnam War and the anti-war movement, the assassinations of President Kennedy and Martin Luther King Jr., the women’s rights movement, the sexual liberation movement, and violent clashes between homosexuals and police… Interestingly, many landmark works in the world of children’s literature were also born during this era.
+For example, the first picture book featuring a Black child as the protagonist, *Snowy Day*, won the 1963 Caldecott Medal; in 1969, John Steptoe, a Black artist not yet 19 years old, published his acclaimed debut picture book, *Steve*; and in the same year, the first young adult novel to address homosexuality, *The Way We Were*, was also published.

 Maverick geniuses